arieschwartzman/passport-azure-ad-oauth2-clientcert/README.md

 ## Usage
 ### Configure the strategy
 Notice that the client_secret parameter is not used here.
-Instead, we pass two parameters:
+Instead, we pass one parameter:

-1. **pem**: Content of a PEM file that contains the private key and the certificate.
+**pem**: Content of a PEM file that contains the private key and the certificate.
 The private key is never sent on the wire, instead it's used to sign a JWT that will be eventually send to the Identity provider (AAD) to retrieve the access token.
-2. **fingerprint**: SHA1 base64 representation of the certificate.
-It's placed in the additional header of the JWT that is signed with the private key

 ```javascript
     passport.use(new AzureAdOAuth2CertStrategy({